Reuters is reporting that U.S. Treasury Secretary Tim Geithner formally requested that Congress raise our $12.1 trillion debt limit:

-I’m no Anatole Kaletsky – I do not believe governments should borrow their way out of economic problems.
+I’m no Anatole Kaletsky, economics and money commentator for The Times – I do not believe governments should borrow their way out of economic problems.
 National and consumer balance sheets (including my own) must improve in the interest of long-term economic stability.
 Preparing for rainy days isn’t fun or glamorous but it’s the smart thing to do.

 The government’s attitude towards recessions seems to be “throw money at it until it stops.”
 But we need to hunker down, save, reduce deficits, and let the economy naturally settle at a level which allows for future growth.

 Let’s not inflate a new debt bubble in the name of short-term economic growth.